Tips and tricks so you can benefit from cannabis but not get high.

 How to Not Get High Tip #2: Eat Weed RAW

 Believe it or not, cannabis can be eaten raw, just don’t expect to get high after consumption (a good characteristic for those who are purposely avoiding getting high).
 This option, one of the newest methods of consumption all around the world, offers a powerhouse of nutritional benefits.
-The primary high-inducing cannabinoid present in cannabis is THC, but in raw form weed instead contains THCa, a compound that has proved to only be psychoactive in substantial quantities.
+The primary high-inducing cannabinoid present in cannabis is THC, but in raw form marijuana instead contains THCa, a compound that has proved to only be intoxicating in substantial quantities.
 THCa materializes into THC when it undergoes a decarboxylation process, in other words when heat is applied.
 This is why cannabis buds are normally decarbed before being added into recipes used for making edibles.
 This ensures the high arises.

 What Can Eating Raw Cannabis Offer?